 Documentary by Jérôme Guiot / Thierry Teston (Documentary) Technical Assistant A rags-to-riches tale of the steel band movement, witnessed through several steel pan musicians as they prepare for battle on the big stage.

 Jab In The Dark

-Music by Macfarlane Film (Thriller) Composer The discovery of a secret diary draws a drug addicted security guard into a world of demons and a struggle for inner redemption.
+Film (short) by Robert MacFarlane (Thriller) Composer The discovery of a secret diary draws a drug addicted security guard into a world of demons and a struggle for inner redemption.